Olympus E-30 vs E-M10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-30 and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-30 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the E-30 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-30 and E-M10 II can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Is the Olympus E-30 better than the Olympus E-M10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.